katiejots/revealation/README.md

 - Run the command `phantomjs revealation.js http://revealurl.example.com`, replacing the URL with your own
 - Look at the PNG files in the directory and delete any unwanted ones; every Reveal.js fragment will be captured
 - Run the command `convert *.png slides.pdf`

+## To Do

+I am still working on this (feel free to fork the repo and send pull requests).
+Things I'd like to do include:

+- Figure out how to do proper fragment captures with a larger viewport size.
+At the moment, element size and placement go a bit haywire when this is enabled, so the output is currently set to the default small size.
+- Make it work with older versions of Reveal.js; currently this will only work with presentations using a clone of Reveal.js that includes API functions such as Reveal.configure and Reveal.availableFragments.
+- Improve the capture of CSS animations.
+I have done some preliminary work on this, but it's not working as well as I'd like yet.
+- Capture more than one frame of any included GIFs.
+- Capture CSS transitions on fragments (ones like 'grow' and 'shrink').
+- Have an output PDF with selectable text.